 Let $k\in\mathbb{Z}$ be a weight, and let $\rho$ be a representation of a Fuchsian subgroup $\Gamma$ of $SL_{2}(\mathbb{R})$ on some finite-dimensional complex vector space $V_{\rho}$.
-In fact, all of our definitions and results will hold in the a general context: $k$ may be in $\frac{1}{2}\mathbb{Z}$ if $\Gamma$ is a subgroup of the metaplectic double cover of $SL_{2}(\mathbb{R})$, or alternatively $k$ can be an arbitrary real (or even complex) number and $\rho$ is a (possibly vector-valued) multiplier system of weight $k$.
-For the definitions of the few notions required for these generalizations see, e.g., Subsection 1.1 of \cite{[Ze]}.
-We do remark that an equivalent approach to multiplier systems in general weights can be obtained by considering subgroups $\Gamma$ of the universal covering group $\widetilde{SL}_{2}(\mathbb{R})$ (a realization of which replaces the metaplectic data $\sqrt{j(\gamma,\tau)}$ attached to some $\gamma \in SL_{2}(\mathbb{R})$ by a choice of $\log j(\gamma,\tau)$), and taking representations of such groups.
-The previous paper \cite{[Ze]} has defined, extending previous definitions of \cite{[KZ]}, \cite{[MR1]}, and others, a \emph{quasi-modular form} of weight $k$, depth $d$, and representation (or multiplier system) $\rho$ with respect to $\Gamma$ to be a function $f:\mathcal{H} \to V_{\rho}$ for which there exist functions $f_{r}$, $0 \leq r \leq d$ with $f_{d}\neq0$ (otherwise the depth is smaller than $d$) such that the functional equation
+In fact, all of our definitions and results will hold in a general context: $k$ may be in $\frac{1}{2}\mathbb{Z}$ if $\Gamma$ is a subgroup of the metaplectic double cover of $SL_{2}(\mathbb{R})$, or alternatively $k$ can be an arbitrary real (or even complex) number if we take $\rho$ to be a (possibly vector-valued) multiplier system of weight $k$.
+For the definitions of the few notions required for these generalizations see, e.g., Subsection 1.1 of \cite{[Ze1]}.
+We do remark that an equivalent approach to multiplier systems in general weights can be obtained by considering subgroups $\Gamma$ of the universal covering group $\widetilde{SL}_{2}(\mathbb{R})$ (a realization of which can be obtained by replacing the metaplectic data $\sqrt{j(\gamma,\tau)}$ attached to some $\gamma \in SL_{2}(\mathbb{R})$ by a choice of $\log j(\gamma,\tau)$), and taking representations of such groups.
+The paper \cite{[Ze1]} has defined, extending previous definitions of \cite{[KZ]}, \cite{[MR1]}, and others, a \emph{quasi-modular form} of weight $k$, depth $d$, and representation (or multiplier system) $\rho$ with respect to $\Gamma$ to be a function $f:\mathcal{H} \to V_{\rho}$ for which there exist functions $f_{r}$, $0 \leq r \leq d$, with $f_{d}\neq0$, such that the functional equation